2580 E Sunset Road, Las Vegas, NV 89120

 AR Chrome: A Chrome photomask plate with an Anti -Reflective coating deposited on the reflective chrome metal to minimize reflect it in the Ultra-Violet range of the spectrum.
 It minimizes standing wave effects and reflections between two substrates during contact printing.

 Array: The area on the photomask that has repeating patterns.
-One or more arrays may be required on a mask. e.g. in the case of a semiconductor photomask the circuit may be the major array, a test device may be a minor array and alignment targets may be another array of patterns.
+One or more arrays may be required on a mask. e.g., a test device may be a minor array and alignment targets may be another array of patterns.
 The array usually is as large as possible to cover the substrate that the mask will be printed to maximize yield.

 Artwork: A mask design medium that displays the finished mask layers.
 In the past the mask patterns were cut into rublith film and photographically reduced to make masks.
 Color overlays also many times are created to be mechanically aligned to view the "fit" of all the different levels of a mask set .
 These color overlays can be produced on diazo film or be plotted in color from the CAD data.